nginx/unit-docs/source/installation.rst

      - Purpose/Action

    * - :file:`.pem`
-     - :ref:`Certificate bundles <configuration-ssl>`, uploaded under
+     - :ref:`Certificate bundles <configuration-ssl>`,
+       uploaded under respective names:
-       respective names: :samp:`cert.pem` to :samp:`/certificates/cert`.
+       :samp:`cert.pem` to :samp:`/certificates/cert`.

    * - :file:`.json`
-     - :ref:`Configuration snippets <configuration-mgmt>`, uploaded as
+     - :ref:`Configuration snippets <configuration-mgmt>`, uploaded
        to the :samp:`/config` section of Unit's configuration.

    * - :file:`.sh`
-     - :nxt_hint:`Shell scripts <Use shebang in your scripts to specify a custom shell>`, run after the :file:`.pem` and :file:`.json` files are uploaded; must be executable.
+     - :nxt_hint:`Shell scripts
+       <Use shebang in your scripts to specify a custom shell>`,
+       run after the :file:`.pem` and :file:`.json` files are uploaded;
+       must be executable.

 The script warns about any other file types in :file:`/docker-entrypoint.d/`.

-This mechanism enables customizing your containers at startup, reusing configurations, and automating workflows to reduce manual effort.
-To use the feature, add :samp:`COPY` directives for certificate bundles, configuration fragments, and shell scripts to your :file:`Dockerfile` derived from an official image:
+This mechanism enables
+customizing your containers at startup, reusing configurations, and automating workflows to reduce manual effort.
+To use the feature,
+add :samp:`COPY` directives for certificate bundles, configuration fragments, and shell scripts to your :file:`Dockerfile` derived from an official image:

 .. subs-code-block:: docker